-1. Taste of the Wild Rocky Mountain Grain-Free Dry Cat Food – Best Overall
+1. Smalls Human-Grade Fresh Bird Cat Food – Best Overall

 Feeding your cat high-quality food seems to cost considerably more than using cheap commercial foods.
 But with the Purina Cat Chow Naturals Grain-Free Dry Cat Food, that no longer has to be the case.
 This food is affordably priced, much cheaper than most competing grain-free recipes.
 Yet it’s still full of nutrition for your cat.

-3. Blue Buffalo Freedom Indoor Grain-Free Dry Cat Food – Premium Choice
+3. Blue Buffalo Freedom Grain Free Dry Cat Food

 The ingredients list of any food offers a lot of insight as to its quality.
 The Blue Buffalo Freedom Indoor Grain-Free Dry Cat Food lists deboned chicken as the first ingredient, so you can be sure that it’s full of high-quality protein that’s great for keeping your cat in peak physical condition.
 But chicken isn’t the only protein in this formula.
 You’ll also be giving your cat healthy fish that’s packed with omega fatty acids and helps this food reach a minimum of 32% crude protein.